mhayashi1120/Emacs-image-diredx/README.md

 ## Install:

-Please install the ImageMagick before installing this elisp.
+* Please install the ImageMagick before install this package.

+* This package is registered at MELPA. (http://melpa.milkbox.net/) Please install from here.

-Put this file into load-path'ed directory, and byte compile it if desired.
+* If you need to install manually, put this file into load-path'ed directory, and byte compile it if desired.
 And put the following expression into your ~/.emacs.

     (eval-after-load 'image-dired '(require 'image-dired+))